gruns/gitsnitch/README.md

-Give `gitsnitch` a GitHub username or profile URL, like `gruns` or https://github.com/gruns, and it finds and prints that user's email address(es) by examining the commits across that user's GitHub repos.
+Give `gitsnitch` a GitHub username or profile URL, like `gruns` or https://github.com/gruns, and it finds and prints that user's email addresses by examining commits across their GitHub repos.

 ### How GitSnitch Works